 Constitutional amendment (first resolution); marriage.
-Proposes the repeal of the constitutional amendment dealing with marriage that was approved by referendum at the November 2006 election.
+Proposes the repeal of the constitutional amendment dealing with marriage that was approved in 2006.
+That amendment (i) defines marriage as "only a union between one man and one woman"; (ii) prohibits the Commonwealth and its political subdivisions from creating or recognizing "a legal status for relationships of unmarried individuals that intends to approximate the design, qualities, significance, or effects of marriage"; and (iii) prohibits the Commonwealth or its political subdivisions from creating or recognizing "another union, partnership, or other legal status to which is assigned the rights, benefits, obligations, qualities, or effects of marriage."
+11/18/13 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 11 Constitutional amendment; marriage (first reference).
+Patrons: Surovell and Plum Summary as introduced: Constitutional amendment (first resolution); marriage.
+Proposes the repeal of the constitutional amendment dealing with marriage that was approved in 2006.
 That amendment to the Bill of Rights (i) defines marriage as "only a union between one man and one woman"; (ii) prohibits the Commonwealth and its political subdivisions from creating or recognizing "a legal status for relationships of unmarried individuals that intends to approximate the design, qualities, significance, or effects of marriage"; and (iii) prohibits the Commonwealth or its political subdivisions from creating or recognizing "another union, partnership, or other legal status to which is assigned the rights, benefits, obligations, qualities, or effects of marriage."
-11/18/13 House: Prefiled and ordered printed; offered 01/08/14 14100088D 11/18/13 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 11 Constitutional amendment; marriage (first reference).
-Patrons: Surovell and Plum Summary as introduced:

-Constitutional amendment (first resolution); marriage.
-Proposes the repeal of the constitutional amendment dealing with marriage that was approved by referendum at the November 2006 election.
-That amendment to the Bill of Rights (i) defines marriage as "only a union between one man and one woman"; (ii) prohibits the Commonwealth and its political subdivisions from creating or recognizing "a legal status for relationships of unmarried individuals that intends to approximate the design, qualities, significance, or effects of marriage"; and (iii) prohibits the Commonwealth or its political subdivisions from creating or recognizing "another union, partnership, or other legal status to which is assigned the rights, benefits, obligations, qualities, or effects of marriage."
-12/04/13 House: Prefiled and ordered printed; offered 01/08/14 14100206D 12/04/13 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 21 Constitutional amendment; restoration of civil rights for persons convicted of nonviolent felonies.
+12/04/13 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 21 Constitutional amendment; restoration of civil rights for persons convicted of nonviolent felonies.
 Patron: Dance Summary as introduced:

-Constitutional amendment (first resolution); qualifications to vote; restoration of civil rights.
+Constitutional amendment; qualifications to vote; restoration of civil rights.
 Authorizes the General Assembly to provide by law for the restoration of civil rights for persons convicted of nonviolent felonies who have completed service of their sentences, including any period or condition of parole, probation, or suspension of sentence, subject to the conditions, requirements, and definitions set forth in that law.
 At present the Constitution provides for restoration of rights by the Governor.
 The amendment retains the right of the Governor to restore civil rights and adds an alternative for restoration of rights pursuant to law for nonviolent felons.
-12/18/13 House: Prefiled and ordered printed; offered 01/08/14 14102559D 12/18/13 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 25 Constitutional amendment; restoration of voting rights.
+12/18/13 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 25 Constitutional amendment; restoration of civil rights.
 Patron: Farrell Summary as introduced: